invicticide/fractive/README.md

 This call enables or disables the history display.
 This might be useful if e.g. you created a custom template with a title bar that includes some kind of "toggle history" button.

+## Story events

+Fractive also exposes events you can subscribe to, for when you want some code to be notified that something happened.
+To assign an event, declare a Javascript function in your story script using the event signature, like this:

+	// MyScript.js
+	Core.OnGotoSection = function(id, element, tags)
+	{
+		// Handle the event here
+	}

+`Core.OnGotoSection(id, element, tags)`

+Assign a function to this and it'll be called whenever the current section changes.
+You'll receive the ID (section name) of the target section, the HTML Element representing it (this will be the new state of the `__currentSection` div), and an array of tags (strings).
+Tags are not currently used, but in the future you'll be able to assign them to sections and then do whatever you want with them.

 ## Publishing

 When you're ready to share or test your story, you need to publish it.

-On Windows:

-	cd fractive
-	publish.bat path/to/story/directory

-On Mac/*nix:

-	cd fractive
+	fractive compile path/to/my/story
-	./publish.sh path/to/story/directory

-The publish script will compile all Markdown and Javascript files in the given story folder and spit out an `index.html` in that same location.
+Fractive will compile all Markdown and Javascript files in the given project folder and spit out an `index.html` in the `output` location specified in the project's `fractive.json`.
 Simply open that `index.html` in a browser to test, or upload it to your web server to publish it to the world.

 If you specify a story directory, Fractive will look for a `fractive.json` at that location, and use the settings it finds there to build the story.
 If you specify a path to a .json file, Fractive will use that as the project file instead.